Co-Cultivation of Grapevines and Transgenic American Chestnuts: Improving Water Relations through Niche Facilitation

 Education/outreach description:

 This proposal’s outreach plan is outlined within the “Agricultural Outreach” Objective and Methods sections.
 In summary, this outreach strategy centers on conducting site visits to orchards, vineyards, and other relevant agricultural sites; presenting at annual conferences; and hosting site visits at the co-cultivar study to offer educational demonstration tours.
 My 2024 outreach strategy focused primarily on leading ESF site tours with organizations within ACRRP’s existing network of outreach and presenting at conferences.
 For instance, I led tours and shared my work in late July at the Northern Nut Growers Association and American Chestnut Growers Annual Joint Conference, in September 2024 at the NE-2333 Chestnut Conference "Biological Improvement of Chestnut through Technologies that Address Management of the Species and its Pathogens and Pests," and in October 2024 for local teachers participating in the Master Teacher Program.
 My 2025 strategy will focus on traveling to collaborators to learn about their existing operations and how this experimental framework might translate to new sites, but will also involve hosting site demonstration tours and presenting my research findings at more conferences and annual meetings.
-For instance, I will travel to present at the NY-TACF chapter’s annual meeting in Laurens, NY in 2025.
+Unfortunately, I was unable to travel to present at the NY-TACF chapter’s annual meeting in Laurens, NY in 2025.

 The goals of this outreach strategy are to strengthen pre-existing partnerships, learn more about local agricultural operations, and share the findings and lessons learned from my research.
 Ultimately, I would like to promote the broader adoption of this unique co-cultivation method within the Northeast, given that grape and chestnut co-cultivation has immense potential to address pressing challenges related to climate change and sustainable agriculture.